m50d/m50d.github.com/_posts/2015-09-23-infrastructure-as-code-is-easy.md

    * The "law" of leaky abstractions is false
    * Worse, it's convinced a generation of engineers that broken abstractions are acceptable.
  * We need to be realistic about how much we care about correctness
+   * If you're using ruby, you've already put a lower bound on your defect rate